microsoft/rushstack/common/reviews/api/rush-lib.api.md

 import { AsyncParallelHook } from 'tapable';
 import { AsyncSeriesHook } from 'tapable';
 import { AsyncSeriesWaterfallHook } from 'tapable';
+import { PromptModule as ChangeExperiencePromptModule } from 'inquirer';
 import type { CollatedWriter } from '@rushstack/stream-collator';
 import type { CommandLineParameter } from '@rushstack/ts-command-line';
 import { HookMap } from 'tapable';